Mets finally can breathe again after shutout of Angels

 Collins said the choice to bring in Sewald rather than heavily worked Fernando Salas or Hansel Robles was because Sewald has shown himself to be a strike thrower.
 In this case, he went right to work.
 He hit the outside edge with his first fastball and the bottom edge with his second.
 Then he threw a slider that broke to the left-handed batter’s box to finish off Cron.
 In his last 10 appearances, Sewald has 14 strikeouts and no walks.

 “For me, it was about just trying to attack him right away,” Sewald said.
 “But nothing right over the middle.
 He had already swung at the first pitch twice earlier today.
-So I got ahead and I think the [pickoff fake to second] made him think I was shaking to something.
+So I got ahead, and I think the [pickoff fake to second] made him think I was shaking to something.
 Rene called the slider.
-It had some depth to it and we got the strikeout.
+It had some depth to it, and we got the strikeout.

 “If I can win a mental battle with anyone, it gives me an advantage.
 If I can make them overanalyze, just enough to throw them off and make a good pitch, then I can have some success.”